oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.5 Quality of Service

 [MQTT-v5.0](#mqtt-v50) Section 4.3, _Quality of Service
-Levels and Protocol Flows_ defines three quality of service (QoS) levels:
+Levels and Protocol Flows_, defines three quality of service (QoS) levels:

 - **QoS 0: "At most once"**, where messages are delivered